bhanu18/unit_conversion/README.md

 # README #

-This is a unit conversion module with CRUD abilities for measurement units and system using nodeJS runing handlebars view engine.
+This is a unit conversion module with CRUD abilities to create and adjust unit systems.
+Built using nodeJS and expressJS framwork with handlebars running as view engine.

 ### What is this repository for? ###